Thursday, August 13, 2009

 Handcuffs

 In an unexpected turn of events, Lost has increased my cultural awareness in Spanish-speaking countries.
 Sawyer was mid-arrest by the Others when the word esposas came up as a subtitle.
 (Huh?
 Alrighty.
-I must have missed something because esposas means wives and there is no wife in this scene, nor is Sawyer married because he would never settle down like that.)
+I must have missed something, because esposa means wife, and there is no wife in this scene; and nor is Sawyer married, because he would never settle down like that.)

 Then it happened again: Ponle las esposas!